 At the scheduled maturity (and not upon an early redemption by the depositor), the amount depositors will receive for each CD will be equal to the Maturity Redemption Amount, which will equal (A) the Principal Amount of the CD plus (B) the Interest Payment Amount.
-The Interest Payment Amount will be equal to the greater of: (1) 0.00% or (2) the Final Return, as described in the Summary of Terms above and the "Maturity Redemption Amount" section in the Base Disclosure Statement.
-The Final Return will be equal to (1) the quotient of (A) the Average Closing Price minus the Initial Price, divided by (B) the Initial Price, multiplied by (2) the Participation Rate.
+The Interest Payment Amount will be equal to the greater of: (1) the Minimum Return or (2) the Final Return, as described in the Summary of Terms above and the "Maturity Redemption Amount" section in the Base Disclosure Statement.
+The Final Return will be equal to the product of (1) the quotient of (A) the Average Closing Level minus the Initial Level, divided by (B) the Initial Level and (2) the Participation Rate.
 The annual percentage yield on the CD is only determinable at maturity.

-The Maturity Redemption Amount and, consequently, the Interest Payment Amount will not include dividends paid on the stocks comprising the Underlying Index.
+The Maturity Redemption Amount and, consequently, the Interest Payment Amount will not include dividends paid on the stocks comprising the Index.
 Apart from Interest Payment Amount, no interest will be paid, either for periods prior to the Settlement Date, during the term of the CDs or at or after maturity.